 - Serosal (outer) layer.

 Between these layers is supporting connective tissue.
 Primary gallbladder cancer starts in the inner layer and spreads through the outer layers as it grows.

 Being female can increase the risk of developing gallbladder cancer.

 Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.
 Risk factors for gallbladder cancer include the following:

 - Being female.

 - Being Native American.

-Possible signs of gallbladder cancer include jaundice, pain, and fever.
+Signs and symptoms of gallbladder cancer include jaundice, fever, and pain.

-These and other symptoms may be caused by gallbladder cancer.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+These and other signs and symptoms may be caused by gallbladder cancer or by other conditions.
+Check with your doctor if you have any of the following: